Sadorus, Illinois: Settlement

-Sadorus was settled in April 1824 by Henry Sadorus, and was the first town founded in Champaign County.
+Sadorus Grove was settled in April 1824 by Henry Sadorus, and was the first town founded in Champaign County.
+It was platted in 1837 by William Sadorus as the town of Sadorus.

 Train wreck

 There was a train wreck as a train was passing through the town on February 21, 2011.
-Two grain cars tipped over and another 3 or 4 cars derailed into a nearby field.
-The train had already passed through the residential area of the town when it derailed, and so luckily, nobody was injured.
+Two grain cars tipped over and another three or four cars derailed into a nearby field.
+The train had already passed through the residential area of the town when it derailed so nobody was injured.
 It is believed that soggy soil underneath the tracks caused the derailment.